ericfortis/mockaton/README.md

 ### Index-like route
-For instance, let's say you have `api/foo/bar`, and `api/foo`.
+For instance, let’s say you have `api/foo/bar`, and `api/foo`.
 For the latter you have two options:

 **Option A.** Place it outside the directory: